fbpx

 art-appreciation-children-Jackson_Pollock

-Description: This activity allows children to explore abstract expressionism, a style popularized by Jackson Pollock.
+Description: This activity allows kids to explore abstract expressionism, a style popularized by Jackson Pollock.
 It’s a fun and messy activity that encourages freedom of expression.

 Artist Story: Jackson Pollock was an American painter known for his unique style of drip painting.
 He would lay a canvas on the ground and then drip or pour paint onto it from above, allowing him to control the flow of the paint without touching the canvas.
 His paintings are a celebration of chaos and creativity.